 - provide documentation of professional qualifications and work history

 - provide language proficiency test results (which may differ from those required for immigration)

 The QR process leading to professional registration (licensure or certification) can be very complex.
 It requires a commitment of time, effort, and money.
 Being well informed will help you to plan your career path in Manitoba.

-- Read the Question & Answer Guide to gain a better understanding of qualification recognition in Manitoba.
+- Read the Question & Answer Guide to Regulated Professions and Trades to gain a better understanding of qualification recognition in Manitoba.

 - Research your profession or trade (listed below) through the links and Fact Sheets provided.

 - If your occupation is not listed below, refer to the Question & Answer Guide to find: Which professions and trades are regulated in Manitoba?
 Who regulates each profession and trade?

 - Review information on Financial Supports to learn about the types of financial supports which may be available to you as you pursue your profession, trade, or related occupation in Manitoba.